Food in Orange

 Wine and dine

 Many of the region’s top wineries also have award-winning restaurants on site.
-Learn about the wine making process at Rowlee before strolling through the vines to Racine restaurant for a perfectly matched three-course meal.
-At Sister's Rock Restaurant on Borrodell Vineyard, the menu features cherries and truffles grown on-site.
+At Sister's Rock Restaurant on Borrodell Vineyard, the menu features cherries and truffles grown on-site, perfectly matched with Borrodell wines.

 Orange has a strong agricultural heritage, and grows exceptional fruit and vegetables.
 Sample some of the region’s best at The Agrestic Grocer, and enjoy the on-site brewery and fantastic restaurant.
 You’ll also find the Second Mouse Cheese Company, making delicious double cream brie, camembert, haloumi and fetta.